 - Reality reduces the stock of reality.

-- Come to meet new people in a new environment, to help newcomers to their shame and anxiety.
+- Come to meet new people in a new environment, to help newcomers with their shame and anxiety.

 - Build new employee confidence in the organization.

 - To help reduce labor turnover and absenteeism.